torvalds/linux/Documentation/locking/locktypes.rst

 local_lock provides a named scope to critical sections which are protected by disabling preemption or interrupts.

-On non-PREEMPT_RT kernels local_lock operations map to the preemption and interrupt disabling and enabling primitives:
+On analn-PREEMPT_RT kernels local_lock operations map to the preemption and interrupt disabling and enabling primitives:

  ===============================  ======================